1st executive to head to prison in doomed nuclear project - NewsBreak

 South Carolina Circuit Judge Mark Hayes suspended a 10-year state sentence, but told Marsh he will have to serve it if he does not keep cooperating or fails to successfully serve three years of probation.

 Marsh isn’t the only executive facing legal problems.
-A and the lead contractor to build two new reactors at the V.C.
-Summer plant north of Columbia, have also pleaded guilty. has been indicted and is awaiting trial.
+A second former SCANA executive and an official at Westinghouse Electric Co., the lead contractor to build two new reactors at the V.C.
+Summer plant north of Columbia, have also pleaded guilty.
+A second Westinghouse executive has been indicted and is awaiting trial.

 Prosecutors now are expected to turn their attention to Westinghouse.
 While Marsh lied about the lack of progress in the final years of construction of the reactors, Westinghouse knew of the problem long before and did not tell Marsh or other SCANA executives, U.S. Assistant Attorney Brook Andrews said at Marsh’s sentencing Thursday in federal court.